Groom accused of sexual assault at wedding reception appears in court with wife: report

 The alleged incident took place in November 2018 at Aimers’ wedding reception at the Northampton Valley Country Club in Northampton Township, Pa.
 After a then-underage waitress spurned his alleged advances, she claimed he followed her into a bathroom, sexually assaulted her and exposed himself.

-A judge on Thursday upheld all charges against Aimers, including indecent assault, indecent exposure, imprisonment of a minor, harassment and related counts, the Inquirer reported.
+Aimers appeared alongside his wife in court Thursday, where a judge upheld all charges against him, including indecent assault, indecent exposure, imprisonment of a minor, harassment and related counts, the Inquirer reported.
 The charges of simple assault, disorderly conduct, and resisting arrest stemming from a drunken brawl with police later that night were dropped, according to Philadelphia station WCAU-TV.

 CLICK HERE TO GET THE FOX NEWS APP